Israeli killed in West Bank 'terrorist' attack: army - Journal du Cameroun

 Medics said they evacuated two Israeli men, aged 16 and 20, to hospital with both suffering bullet wounds and in serious condition.

-Conricus did not provide details on the identity of the person killed, nor say if he had been stabbed or shot.
+Conricus did not provide details on the identity of the person killed, nor say if the person had been stabbed or shot.

 The army also did not say whether the suspected Palestinian assailant was affiliated with a militant group or had acted alone.

-Palestinian attacks against Israeli settlers and soldiers occur sporadically in the West Bank.
+Palestinian gun, knife or car-ramming attacks against Israeli settlers and soldiers occur sporadically in the West Bank.

+Two soldiers were shot dead in a December 13 attack in the Ramallah area, and another shooting attack nearby on December 9 resulted in the death of a baby and wounded seven others.

+Speaking at the beginning of the weekly cabinet meeting, Netanyahu said he was certain Israeli security forces would apprehend “the terrorists”.